reselbob/IMBOB/README.md

 The following queries and mutations are examples that can be executed against this project's API using GraphQL Playgound.

-Don't forget to add the authentication token. `{authentication: ch3ddarch33se}` the headers section of GraphQL Playground when running the particular query.
+Don't forget to add the authentication token. `{"authentication": "ch3ddarch33se"}` the headers section of GraphQL Playground when running the particular query.

 ### Introspection